cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**2.2.14**
+- Recompile for some breaking changes and a fatal bug found in ChensHelpers.
+- Document the mod for interested mod creators.

 **2.2.13**
 - Integrate ChensHelpers mod.
 - There should be no notable change except for better documentation and cleaner code.
 Potential undiscovered bugs could be fixed.